 Some units print enough to distribute throughout the chapel and leave them out.
 Others print just enough for those who don't want to use their devices.
 In that case, they are gathered up afterwards and kept in the library or on a hymnbook shelf for any ward in the building to use.

-What we did is that we are using comb binding for our books.
-Our stake bought a comb binding machine which can be used to make the books and then open the comb again later to add new sections.
-We used a black vinyl back, a clear vinyl front, and 1/2" black combs.
 We printed the cover page and the About page double-sided at a local copy shop in color on 28 lb paper.
 We printed all the other pages double-sided using building library black & white copier/printers on regular 20 lb paper.
-As new batches are released, we will print the new set, then use the comb machine to open the comb and insert the new pages.

 For the color version, only the cover page is in color.
 We printed the cover page and the About page behind it double-sided using a color printer at a local print shop.
 We printed the rest on black & white printers in the building libraries.
-In the monochrome version, the cover page is black and white allowing that to be printed on a black & white printer.
+In the monochrome version, the cover page is black and white allowing that to be printed on black & white printers.

 Some units are using 1/2" 3-ring binders with sheet protectors.
 I have created two binders with sheet protectors to be used by the chorister and organist/pianist in our building.
 I've inserted the color cover page in the clear, outside pocket of the binder.
+Some units are using 3-ring binders without sheet protectors and are using pre-punched three-hole paper.
+Other units have used folders with three metal, foldable prongs, but those won't stay open easily.
+Also, it might be tight to hold 80 sheets of paper.

 Two types of booklet files are provided, the 1-up format and the 2-up format.
 The 1-up format is useful if submitting to a commercial printshop because they will format it for 2-up booklet.
 The 2-up format has two pages per page, with all the pages in the right location so that when the set of pages are folded in half, it will line up as a book.